Ashwamedha (film)

 Ashwamedha is a 1990 Indian Kannada language action film directed by C. R. Simha.
 It stars Kumar Bangarappa and Geethanjali with Srividya, Srinath, Balakrishna, Avinash and Ramesh Bhat essaying other important roles.

 The story was written by C. R. Simha who co-wrote the screenplay and dialogues with Keerthi.
 The film was produced by Shanthilal Jain in the banner of Sri Renukamba Enterprises.
 The film was edited by S. Manohar while R. Deviprasad handled the cinematography.

-The film met with positive reviews upon release and is often regarded as one of the best films in Kumar Bangarappa's career.